-New Money was founded in the belief that, while there is some promising development going on in finance, what we really need is a new money movement.
-We need a movement that mobilises the trillions of pounds we need to save the world, and that can also propel people toward the financial freedom their hard work deserves.
+New Money was founded in the belief that, while there is some promising development going on in sustainable finance, what we really need is a New Money Movement.
+We need a moment that mobilises the trillions of pounds we need to save the world, and that can also propel people toward the financial freedom their hard work deserves.

 A sustainable world

-Meeting the UN Sustainable Development Goals will create 380m jobs for people all over the world and result in government savings of £20trn worldwide, while also ensuring we have clean air to breathe and water to drink.
-Right now, though, funding is coming up more than £2trn a year short.*
+Meeting the UN Sustainable Development Goals will create 380 million jobs for people all over the world and result in government savings of £20 trillion worldwide, while also ensuring we have clean air to breathe and water to drink.
+Right now, though, funding is coming up more than £2 trillion a year short.*

 Annual SDG shortfall*

 **SOURCE: UN Roadmap for financing the 2030 Agenda for Sustainable Development

 NEW Money for everyone

 The SDGs matter to us all, and can only be achieved if we all make sure our money matches our morals.
 While finance is often seen as the preserve of the wealthy, the truth is that almost every one of us is involved in the global financial system.

 The money in our bank accounts is invested, as are our pensions and insurance premiums, and most often not where we would like.
 We can all have a say how and where our money is used – if we know how.